xperthut/HYPPO-X/README.md

 We implemented the process of generating a `topological object` using both `single filter function` and `double filter function` in `C++`.
 The source codes are in the `src` folder and the test datasets are in the `data` folder.

 ### Single filter function
+The source code and datasets available for single fileter function are [here](https://github.com/xperthut/HYPPOX/tree/master/Single_filter).
 Based on our dataset, we can use following attribute as a filter function.

 1. DAP
 2. Humidity